Archive for category Programming

 The Game of Office Decoration

-Posted by Jurgen in Programming on April 22nd, 2010
+Posted by Jurgen in Programming, Simulation on April 22nd, 2010

 This week I had a discussion with a colleague of mine about decoration for the new office rooms we hired.
 We thought of an Arduino based project, because it would just be cool to have some fun with the gadget.